chrants/react-list-keys/README.md

 ## How it works

-> **Note**: If your object already has some sort of unique value that could be used
-> as a key for react, it is prefered to use that one.
-This library's intention is
-> to supplement items without natural keys.

-`react-list-keys` adds an unenumerable prop `_key` to your objects.
+`react-list-keys` adds a `_key` property to your objects that can be used directly as a key in React lists.
-This means that submitting this object via fetch, destructuring the object, etc will not show the `_key` prop, yet it is there.

 *Example:*